James Hector

 Sir James Hector KCMG FRS FRSE (16 March 1834 – 6 November 1907) was a Scottish-New Zealand geologist, naturalist, and surgeon who accompanied the Palliser Expedition as a surgeon and geologist.
-He went on to have a lengthy career as a government employed man of science in New Zealand, and during this period he dominated the Colony's scientific institutions in a way that no single man has since.
+He went on to have a lengthy career as a government employed man of science in New Zealand, and during this period he dominated the colony's scientific institutions in a way that no single person has since.

 Early life

 He was born at 11 Danube Street in Stockbridge, Edinburgh the son of Alexander Hector WS and his wife, Margaret Macrostie.

 He attended the Edinburgh Academy from 1844 to 1845.
 At 14, he began articles as an actuary at his father's office.
-He joined University of Edinburgh as a medical student and received his medical degree in 1856 at the age of 22.
+He joined the University of Edinburgh as a medical student and received his medical degree in 1856 at the age of 22.